 Since its establishment, the Bank has played an important role not only in the Turkish financial sector but also in certain industrial sectors in Turkey.
 The Bank has pioneered the development of a number of new areas of business through investments and equity participations in the industrial and financial services sectors.
 Since its establishment, the Bank has invested in the equity of almost 300 companies and, over time, has divested shares in most of these companies.
-As of 31 March 2017, the Bank's direct equity interests were in companies operating in finance, glass and other industrial and services sectors.
-As of such date, the total book value of the Bank's equity participations was TL 10,806 million.
+As of 31 December 2018, the Bank's direct equity interests were in companies operating in finance, glass and other industrial and services sectors.
+As of such date, the total book value of the Bank's equity participations (excluding the shares of Türkiye Şişe ve Cam Fabrikaları A.Ş. ("Şişecam"), TSKB, Anadolu Hayat Emeklilik A.Ş. ("Anadolu Hayat Emeklilik"), İş Finansal Kiralama A.Ş. ("İş Leasing"), İş Gayrimenkul Yatırım Ortaklığı A.Ş. ("İş REIT") and İş Yatırım Menkul Değerler A.Ş.) booked under financial assets held for trading account was TL 17,921 million.

-As of 31 March 2017, the Bank: (a) was the largest private bank in Turkey in terms of shareholders' equity, total assets, total deposits, demand deposits, total loans, the number of branches and (b) had the largest market shares of Turkish Lira-denominated loans, foreign currency-denominated loans, non-retail loans, Turkish Lira-denominated deposits and foreign currency-denominated deposits (source: BRSA data excluding participation banks, each as measured on a bank-only basis).
-The Bank had more than 12.4 million retail customers, nearly 8,000 corporate customers and over 1.3 million commercial customers as of 31 March 2017.
-The Bank had the largest deposit base among private sector banks with TL 191,451 million in deposits as of such date (source: BRSA).
+As of 31 December 2018, the Bank: (a) was the largest private bank in Turkey in terms of shareholders' equity, total assets, total deposits, demand deposits, total loans and number of branches and (b) had the largest market shares of foreign currency-denominated loans, non-retail loans, Turkish Lira-denominated deposits and foreign currency-denominated deposits (source: BRSA data excluding participation banks, each as measured on a bank-only basis).
+The Bank had approximately 10.9 million retail customers, nearly 8,000 corporate customers and over 1.3 million commercial customers as of 31 December 2018.
+The Bank had the largest deposit base among private sector banks with TL 245.269 million in deposits as of 31 December 2018 (source: BRSA).
 Unlike most of its competitors, in addition to the branches in large cities, the Bank also has branches in rural districts.
-As of 31 March 2017, the Bank had the largest nationwide branch network among private sector banks in Turkey according to the Banks Association of Turkey.
-The Group's relationships with its customers have also typically been long-standing; for example, as of 31 March 2017, the Bank's customers have held deposit accounts with the Bank for an average of 7.6 years.
+The Bank's broad network of branches and alternative distribution channels provide the Bank with presence, access and crucial local knowledge of retail and corporate/commercial customers in every city in Turkey.
+Unlike most of its competitors, in addition to the branches in large cities, the Bank also has branches in rural districts.
+As of 31 December 2018, the Bank had the largest nationwide branch network among private sector banks in Turkey according to the Banks Association of Turkey.
+The Group's relationships with its customers have also typically been long-standing; for example, as of 31 December 2018, the Bank's customers have held deposit accounts with the Bank for an average of 7.3 years.

 The Bank provides a full range of banking services, including but not limited to the following five business lines: